-Each full-time employee who serves in a position normally requiring 12 months of service (minimum of 246 workdays) earns ten paid vacation days (up to 80 hours) per work year.
-After five years of continuous employment from their most recent date of hire in the District, an eligible employee earns fifteen paid vacation days (up to 120 hours) per work year.
+Each full-time employee who serves in a position normally requiring minimum of 246 workdays earns ten paid vacation days per work year.
+After five years of continuous employment from their most recent date of hire in the District, an eligible employee earns fifteen paid vacation days per work year.
 The District makes vacation time for the current work year available at the beginning of the work year.
 A day of vacation is equivalent to the number of hours per day in an employee's usual assignment, whether full-time or part-time.